Substantial

-Stanley Robinson, known as Substantial, is a hip hop recording artist from Prince George's County, Maryland.
+Stanley Robinson, known as Substantial, is an American hip hop recording artist from Prince George's County, Maryland.
 He now operates out of Virginia.

 His videos have appeared on MTV, BET and VH1, while his music has made it to the second round of Grammy voting in three categories.
-The car company Bentley reached out to have Substantial’s supergroup, FANOMM (with Chew Fu & J-Cast) to create a song for them and perform in China at their car show.
-Substantial is also known for being a close collaborator of Nujabes, the Japanese producer who died in 2010.
+The car company Bentley reached out to have Substantial's supergroup, FANOMM (with Chew Fu & J-Cast) to create a song for them and perform in China at their car show.
+Substantial is also known for having been a close collaborator of Nujabes, the Japanese producer who died in 2010.

 Personal life

 Growing up, the first concert Stanley attended was Run DMC featuring Naughty By Nature, and Lords of the Underground.